X-ray - bone

 Children and the fetuses of pregnant women are more sensitive to the risks of the x-ray.
 A protective shield may be worn over areas not being scanned.

 Contreras F, Perez J, Jose J. Imaging overview.
 In: Miller MD, Thompson SR. eds.
-DeLee and Drez's Orthopaedic Sports Medicine.
+DeLee, Drez, & Miller's Orthopaedic Sports Medicine.
 5th ed.
 Philadelphia, PA: Elsevier; 2020:chap 7.BACK TO TOP

 Reviewed By: Linda J. Vorvick, MD, Clinical Associate Professor, Department of Family Medicine, UW Medicine, School of Medicine, University of Washington, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.